Dhanush8/Star-Patterns-2/README.md

 This is the output of five lines

-You can enter number of lines as you wish
+You can enter the number of lines as you wish